The Deeper You Dig...

-The Deeper You Dig... is the second studio album released by Australian group, Butterfingers.
+The Deeper You Dig... is the second studio album released by Australian rap rock group, Butterfingers.
 It was released 20 June 2006 on the band's independent label, Valley Trash Records.

 The album received a lot of commercial success, with the album peaking at #14 on the Australian album charts and #2 on the ARIA Urban album chart.
 The single "Figjam" was nominated for the Best Urban Release ARIA Award.
 Popular with Triple J listeners which gained attention to the tracks "Get Up Outta the Dirt", "Figjam" and "I Like Em When They're Trouble".

 "Figjam" contains a sample taken from "77%", as performed by The Herd and "Variety" contains elements from "Ladies Man", performed by Bias B.

 Track listing

 All tracks written by Eddie Jacobson unless otherwise indicated.